GEO-Protocol/specs-protocol/transactions/transactions.md

 ## Terms

 #### Nodes involved
-`nodes. inv` — list of nodes, that are involved into the operation, except `Coordinator`.
+`nodes_inv` — list of nodes, that are involved into the operation, except `Coordinator`.

 #### Transaction Amount
 `tr. amount` — amount of accounting units that `Coordinator` tries to send to the `Receiver`;